Indy Eleven: History

 The team made its NASL regular-season debut on April 12, 2014, in a 1–1 draw against the Carolina Railhawks at home in front of 11,048 fans at Carroll Stadium.

-On June 2, 2015, Juergen Sommer was fired as manager, with Tim Regan taking over in an interim capacity.
+On June 2, 2015, Sommer was fired as manager, with Tim Regan taking over in an interim capacity.
 Regan's interim role ended on December 2 with Tim Hankinson being appointed as the club's manager.

 Indy Eleven won the 2016 Spring Championship after an undefeated season.
 The team, in a game called "The Miracle at the Mike," overturned a three-goal tiebreaker deficit to secure its first title.

 On January 31, 2017, the Eleven announced that they would seek to join Major League Soccer during the league's expansion efforts for teams to join by 2020.
 The Eleven were passed over in the initial 2017 bidding.

 On November 28, 2017, the Eleven announced that Tim Hankinson would not be returning as manager for the 2018 season.

 On January 10, 2018, the Eleven announced they had left the NASL and joined the United Soccer League for the 2018 season.
 Martin Rennie was then named as the Eleven's new head coach on January 16.

-On March 27, 2020, The Shop Indy teamed up with Indy Eleven to start selling t-shirts with "Indy Eleven Cares" on it.
-The t-shirts are being sold in response to the COVID-19 pandemic.
-Funds from the t-shirt sells will go to the Community Health Network Foundation's Lisa Borinstein Caregiver Assistance Fund to help employees and caregivers pay for medical expenses, transportation, food, and more.
+On March 27, 2020, The Shop Indy teamed up with Indy Eleven to start selling t-shirts with "Indy Eleven Cares" on it in response to the COVID-19 pandemic.
+Funds from the t-shirt sells would go to the Community Health Network Foundation's Lisa Borinstein Caregiver Assistance Fund to help employees and caregivers pay for medical expenses, transportation, food, and more.

-On June 16, 2021, Indy Eleven and head coach Martin Rennie agreed to mutually part ways after four seasons.
+On June 16, 2021, Indy Eleven and Rennie mutually agreed to part ways after four seasons.
 Rennie managed 99 matches and was the longest tenured coach in Indy Eleven history.

 On November 16, 2021, Indy Eleven named Mark Lowry as the team's new head coach and fourth in club history.

-MLS
+On November 28, 2023, Indy Eleven announced the departure of Lowry after two seasons.
+Lowry led the Eleven to an overall regular season record of 25–28–15 and their first USL Championship playoff appearance since 2019.

+On January 8, 2024, the club named former Minnesota United interim manager Sean McAuley as head coach, the fifth in club history.